kptdev/kpt/site/guides/variant-constructor-pattern.md

 A kpt package contains kubernetes resources.
 Whenever you are creating a variant of the package, first step is to ensure unique identity of the resources in that variant.
-For example, if the abstract package contains a `namespace` resource, then the variant package should contain namespace resource corresponding to that variant.
+For example, if the abstract package contains a `namespace` resource, then the variant package should contain a `namespace` resource corresponding to that variant.

-In a kubernetes cluster, resources are identified by their group, version, kind, namespace and name (aka GVKNN).
+In a kubernetes cluster, resources are identified by their group, version, kind, namespace and name (also referred to as GVKNN).
 If resource is cluster scoped, then the `metadata.name` uniquely identifies the resource in a cluster.
-If the resource is namespace scoped, then (namespace, name) together identifies the resource uniquely.
+If the resource is namespace scoped, then (`metadata.namespace`, `name`) together identifies the resource uniquely.

 [kpt-function-catalog](https://catalog.kpt.dev) provides two function that helps with customizing the identify of the resources: